jameswu5/Chess/README.md

 # Chess
-This is my implementation of a chess GUI made with Unity.
-Makes use of techniques such as bitboards for move generation, and Zobrist hashing for game states.
+This is my implementation of a chess game made from scratch with Raylib.
+It makes use of techniques such as bitboards for move generation, and Zobrist hashing for game states.
+There is a simple chess bot implemented which uses techniques such as move ordering and alpha beta pruning to speed up its search.

+Simply clone the repository and navigate to the corresponding directory.
+Then enter `dotnet run` into the terminal to run the project.
+If you encounter an error stating that `Raylib_cs` is not found, then install it by entering `dotnet add package Raylib-cs`.

 ## Optimising Move Generation